uikit/uikit-site/docs/pages/slideshow.md

 ## Autoplay

 To activate autoplay, just add the `autoplay: true` option to the attribute.
-You can also set the interval between switching slides in milliseconds using `autoplay-interval: 6000`.
-To pause autoplay when the slideshow is hovered use `pause-on-hover: true`.
+You can also set the interval in milliseconds between switching slides using `autoplay-interval: 6000`.
+To pause autoplay when hovering the slideshow, use `pause-on-hover: true`.

 ```html
 <div uk-slideshow="autoplay: true">...</div>